VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-Ok now your travel in zeppelin is possible !
+You can now pilot the zeppelin !
 Try it with Z,Q,S,D or Arrows.

-## Final Step
+## Add collisions

-Now we are going to add some collectable sphere.
+Now we are going to add some collectable spheres.

 In `worldGameManager.js` add this method